lolbot-project/lolbot/.github/CONTRIBUTING.md

   - Credit will be given.

-  - Code is written in Sublime Text - and its default settings
+  - Code is written in ~~Sublime Text~~ Geany (right now) - and its default settings

-  - Having Sublime Text available is preferred for PRs,
+  - Having Sublime Text/Geany available is preferred for PRs,

   - but other editors are allowed as well as long as they adhere to the standards.